tommyarmstrong/calendar-tool/src/calendar_install/CERTIFICATES_README.md

 # Calendar Tool Certificates

-This document describes all the certificates created by the `CertificateManager` in the calendar tool infrastructure.
+This document describes the certificates created by the `certificate_manager.py` and their use in the calendar tool infrastructure.

 ## Certificate Overview

 The calendar tool uses a certificate-based security model with mutual TLS (mTLS) authentication.
-All certificates are created using the `CertificateManager` class and follow a hierarchical structure with a root CA certificate signing all other certificates.
+All certificates are created using the `certificate_manager.py` file and follow a hierarchical structure with a root CA certificate signing all other certificates.

 ## Certificate Types and Details